-By this order, subject to the terms and conditions set forth below, the Pipeline and Hazardous Materials Safety Administration (PHMSA) Office of Pipeline Safety (OPS)1 grants this special permit to Tennessee Gas Pipeline Company, LLC (TGP)2 for four (4) special permit segments consisting of approximately 0.648 miles of 30-inch diameter gas transmission pipeline located in Wyoming County, New York and 0.074 miles of 31-inch gas transmission pipelines located in Harris County, Texas.
-This special permit waives compliance from 49 Code of Federal Regulations (CFR) 192.611 for four (4) special permit segments that have undergone changes from Class 1 to Class 3.
+By this order, subject to the terms and conditions set forth below, the Pipeline and Hazardous Materials Safety Administration (PHMSA), Office of Pipeline Safety (OPS), 1 grants this special permit to the Tennessee Gas Pipeline Company, LLC (TGP)2 for three (3) special permit segments consisting of approximately 1.050 miles of 20-inch diameter gas transmission pipeline located in Kanawha County, West Virginia.
+This special permit waives compliance from 49 Code of Federal Regulations (CFR) 192.611 for three (3) special permit segments that have undergone changes from Class 1 to Class 3.
 The Federal pipeline safety regulations in 49 CFR 192.611(a) require natural gas pipeline operators to confirm or revise the maximum allowable operating pressure (MAOP) of a pipeline segment after a change in class location.